WaltersAsh/test-first-repository/README.md

 | `git rebase`                  | apply a 'cleaner merge' to a branch by placing the commits on the source branch to the target, as if the commits were made in the     |
 |                               | target in the first place (WARNING - DOESN'T PRESERVE HISTORY, USE MERGE IF UNSURE)

+## Key lessons
-## Key lessons that I paid a price for
+Important lessons that I've paid a hefty price for.

 ### Updating branches and keeping up with master
 Branch maintenance is key in managing multiple branches for multiple features.
 In order to not let branches get too behind: